Current Size: 100%

 Read to your Toddler

-A burst of research activity in the past few years is giving us a whole new understanding of how the brain develops and the crucial role of early language experiences, including reading.
+A burst of research on brain activity in the past few years is giving us a whole new understanding of how the brain develops and the crucial role of early language experiences, including reading.
 Toddlers love the opportunity to practice their developing language skills.
 Reading to your toddler and asking questions about the illustrations, setting and characters helps develop the early literacy skills important to their developing brain.

 Here’s what we know:

 Toddlers learn about nine new words a day.
 Children who are read to and spoken to often develop larger vocabularies and can become better readers.

 Nearly 50% of a child’s learning occurs in the first five years of life.

 Reading with your toddler is the best way to prepare your child to learn to read.

 - Read a variety of books to your toddler.
 Alphabet books, rhyming books, books about animals and about children their age are popular with toddlers.